wiredimpact/wired-impact-volunteer-management/README.txt

 1. Scroll down to the RSVP list, find the volunteer’s name and click “Remove RSVP”
 1. Confirm their removal by clicking the blue “Remove RSVP” button

+You can also remove the RSVP through that individual volunteer’s profile.

 = How do I create a recurring opportunity? =

 If you have a recurring opportunity where different people will sign up each time, we recommend creating a one-time opportunity for each date and time.
 That will allow you to track the RSVPs separately.

-If the recurring opportunity will have the same volunteers each time, we’d recommend you create one flexible volunteer opportunity.
+If the recurring opportunity will have the same volunteers each time, we recommend creating one flexible volunteer opportunity.

 = How can I adjust the built-in volunteer signup form? =

 There are three options for handling volunteer signups within the plugin:

-1. Use the built-in volunteer signup form which includes name, email and phone number fields.
+1. Use the built-in volunteer signup form which includes name, phone number and email address fields.
 This form can be modified, but only through code using the PHP template files included inside the plugin.
 1. Choose the option not to show a form, then manually embed a third-party form within the content of each volunteer opportunity.
 1. If you're utilizing the [Gravity Forms](https://www.gravityforms.com/) plugin, you can show a form you've built within your volunteer opportunities.
+Information can be passed into the volunteer management system using a form feed.

-You'll find default settings outlining how to handle forms within the Help & Settings page.
-You can also modify how forms are handled when editing each individual volunteer opportunity.
+Within the Help & Settings page, you can set a default form to use when new opportunities are created.
+You can also modify which form is displayed when editing an individual volunteer opportunity.

 == Screenshots ==